Contents

 Instead of ignoring the problem and hoping it goes away, leave a polite response apologizing for the issue and laying out how you’ll fix it – either with a refund, troubleshooting, or a vow to do better in the future.

 That way, when potential customers see negative feedback on your profile, they’ll know that you take the opinions of customers seriously.
-Plus, you’ll improve the mood of the unhappy customer, making them more likely to become a repeat customer.
+Plus you’ll improve the mood of the unhappy customers, making them more likely to become a repeat customer.

 2. Commit to SLAs

-An SLA is a service-level agreement that does exactly what it says – commits you to a certain level of service.
+An SLA (service-level agreement) does exactly what the name implies.
+It commits you to a certain level of customer service in eCommerce.
 This agreement is typically made between a business and its clients/customers, and there tends to be a penalty for not meeting the service agreement.
 An example of a service-level agreement between you and a customer might be that you commit to responding to all their support tickets within 24 hours.

-While committing your customer support team to high standards in SLAs might seem daunting, it can encourage you to prioritize your customer service by setting out targets and KPIs to meet.
+It might seem daunting to commit to high standards in customer support for your eCommerce store.
+But it can encourage you to prioritize your eCommerce support service by setting out targets and KPIs to meet.

 3. Introduce automation

-Most of the time when companies provide poor customer service, it’s not because they don’t care about their customers.
+Most of the time when companies provide poor customer service in eCommerce, it’s not because they don’t care about their customers.
 In the majority of circumstances, small business owners simply lack adequate time and resources to give customer queries the attention they deserve.

-With eCommerce customer service software that puts automation at the center of its strategy, you can automatically consolidate customer communications from all your sales channels alongside related order details for speedy responses.
+With eCommerce customer service software that puts automation at the center of its strategy, you can automatically consolidate customer communications from all your online store support channels alongside related order details for speedy responses.

 Plus, you can instantly reply to common queries using rules to identify tickets that are suitable for template responses.